 photo by Scott Suchman

 Recent seasons have continued the traditions set by the founders of WNO, offering performances by the greatest talents the opera world has to offer, in works beloved and unfamiliar.
 WNO's commitment to nurturing the future of the art form manifests itself in the celebrated Domingo-Cafritz Young Artist Program and the annual Opera in the Outfield event, in which a production is simulcast for free to Nationals Park.
 These programs, along with the considerable work and outreach of the Education Department continue to broaden the public's awareness and understanding of opera, and cultivate the next generation of opera stars and supporters of the arts.
-In 2003 WNO launched Generation O, a program for patrons age 18 to 35, which makes WNO accessible to young opera lovers and new opera listeners through specially-priced tickets, special events, and educational opportunities.
+In 2003 WNO launched Generation O, rebranded as BravO in 2014, a program for patrons age 18 to 40, which makes WNO accessible to young opera lovers and new opera listeners through specially-priced tickets, special events, and educational opportunities.
 And in 2012 WNO began the American Opera Initiative, a comprehensive new commissioning program that brings contemporary American stories to the stage while fostering and developing the talents of new American composers and librettists.

 As Washington National Opera moves into the future, it will strive to continually raise artistic standards, and provide new and better opera to the nation's capital.